your/ruby-grid/README.md

 # ruby-grid
 Ruby library to work with matrices of integers.
-(INCOMPLETE)

 ## Main Goal
 To manipulate (=play_with) images using Ruby.

 So far only basic methods and relative overloads are implemented.

-Spec files provided.
+Tested.

 ## Is it any good?
 Time will tell.